 These salami chips are just the thing when everyone around you is eating crunchy snacks that you really shouldn’t partake in.

 In fact, these baked salami crisps are so good, that when I place them next to other, high-carb party snacks, everyone reaches for the salami chips and they are the first to disappear!
+(Another one that everyone loves is this keto beef jerky).

 So this year, there are no excuses!
 Holidays, parties, temptations?
 No worries.
 Just make these very tasty, satisfying and low carb salami chips and you’ll be just fine.
 No need to ever feel deprived again.